ScratchAddons/website/site/faq.md

 - **Translate Scratch Addons**

-  If you can speak an other language than English fluently, you can help translate/localize Scratch Addons to your language.
+  If you can speak another language than English fluently, you can help translate/localize Scratch Addons to your language.
 You can start from [here](https://github.com/ScratchAddons/ScratchAddons/wiki/How-to-join-the-localization-team).

 - **Write the documentation**